-With the exception of the Designated Use Support Section, the data used to create the charts presented in this report is from the last five years of available probabilistic data (2009-2013) and are described in terms of invertebrates are bottom-dwelling organisms with no backbones, with the naked eve.
+With the exception of the Designated Use

+Support Section, the data used to create the charts presented in this report is from the last five years of available probabilistic data (2009-2013) and are described in terms of ecoregions.
+It should be noted that these estimates of condition are descriptive of smaller wadeable streams where our probabilistic monitoring efforts are focused.